 This program will help unemployed and underemployed residents find employment by providing job training in skill areas related to recovery efforts.
-This program will seek to work with other local government other non-profit entities who will be able to provide training.
-Training curriculum offered will depend on the industries and areas with the greatest lack of capacity based on community unmet need in those industries and areas.
+The WFT Program will seek to work with other local government and other non-profit entities that will be able to provide training.
+Training curriculum offered will depend on the industries and areas with the greatest lack of capacity based on community unmet need.